I’m a Toronto-based activist and community organiser building transnational solidarity against sexism, racism, and ableism.

 Now, I’m watching the government in my home country criminalise queer writers for writing BL novels, while the Hong Kong democracy I’ve been advocating for years is being eroded again, as one of its last pro-democracy parties disbands under political pressure.
 And here, we’re all facing Bill C-5 in Canada and ICE in the US.
 Our freedom is under threat, so I’m here again — to call out the violence.

 Pride has always been resistance against injustice.
 It’s not a tool to justify pinkwashing.
 My queerness is always tied with my identity as disabled, diaspora, and dissident.
-This intersection motivates me to stand in solidarity with justice and liberation for ALL.
+This intersection motivates me to stand in solidarity with justice and liberation for all.

 When an era forces us to deny our existence, we become the generation that stops injustice through resistance.
 We are the stonewall rebellion of our time.